foliant-docs/foliantcontrib.yaml_include/README.md

 YAMLInclude is a configuration extension for Foliant to include parts of configuration from YAML-files.

-It resolves `!include` YAML tags in the project config and inside XML-tags parameters.
+It resolves `!include` YAML tag in the project config and inside XML-tags parameters.

 ## Installation